adfresca/sdk-ios/README.md

 #### Actual Item Tracking

 In iOS, the purchase of 'Actual Item' is made with Apple's Storekit framework.
-When your user purchased the item successfully, simply create AFPurchase object and use logPurchase() method.
+When your user purchased the item successfully, simply create AFPurchase object and use logPurchase method.
+Also, call cancelPromotionPurchase method when user cancelled or failed to purchase.

 ```objective-c
 - (void)completeTransaction:(SKPaymentTransaction *)transaction